Advertiser Disclosure

 Bottom Line:

-Spirit is close to filing for bankruptcy protection, but that does not mean it’s going out of business.
 Airlines have been bankrupt before and emerged, including the biggest in the nation: American Airlines, Delta Air Lines, and United Airlines all filed for Chapter 11 in the 2000s.
+In all of those cases, bankrupt airlines continued flying while restructuring their business.

 Final Thoughts

-With the reported collapse of merger talks with Frontier, Spirit Airlines is close to filing for bankruptcy protection.
-This will bring a restructuring of its business, with Spirit emerging from the bankruptcy as a likely smaller — and profitable — airline.
+Spirit Airlines has officially filed for bankruptcy protection.
+This will bring a restructuring of its business, with Spirit emerging from bankruptcy as a likely smaller — and profitable — airline.

-Spirit’s yellow airplanes are not going away as a result of this news, but some routes will be inevitably cut, so keep that in mind if booking Spirit flights in the future.
+Spirit’s yellow airplanes will continue to fly while the company is in bankruptcy, but it’s likely that some routes will be cut, so keep that in mind when booking Spirit flights in the future.

 The airline, however, has offered refunds or reaccommodation on different Spirit flights in recent cases of route cancellations.